Search for hyperon $\Delta S=\Delta Q$ violating decay $\Xi^{0}\to\Sigma^{-}e^{+}\nu_{e}$

 On the experimental side, no $\dsdq$ violating decays have been observed yet.
 More attention has been drawn to the $\dsdq$ rule tests in neutral kaon semileptonic decays.
-One of the reasons is that the asymmetry between the decay rates of $K^{0}_{S,L}\to\pi^{\pm}e^{\mp}\nu$ also relates to CP and CPT invariance~\cite{Bennett:1967zz,Bernabeu:2015aga} and is used as input to the $\dsdq$ rule violation parameter.
-The charge asymmetry measurement of $K^{0}_{S}\to\pi^{\pm}e^{\mp}\nu$ was recent updated by the KLOE-2 collaboration~\cite{KLOE-2:2018yif}.
+One of the reasons is that the asymmetry between the decay rates of $K^{0}_{S,L}\to\pi^{\pm}e^{\mp}\nu$ also relates to {\it CP} and {\it CPT} invariance~\cite{Bennett:1967zz,Bernabeu:2015aga} and is used as input to the $\dsdq$ rule violation parameter.
+The charge-asymmetry measurement of $K^{0}_{S}\to\pi^{\pm}e^{\mp}\nu$ was recently updated by the KLOE-2 Collaboration~\cite{KLOE-2:2018yif}.
 As for hyperons, however, the last search for $\dsdq$ violating hyperon semileptonic decays was performed nearly 40 years ago~\cite{Zyla:2020zbs}.
 The current upper limit on the relative branching fraction $\Gamma(\Xi^0\to\Sigma^-e^+\nu_e)/\Gamma(\Xi^0\to\Lambda\pi^0)$ was set to be $0.9\times10^{-3}$ at the $90\%$ confidence level based on 2975 $\Xi^{0}$ events~\cite{PhysRevD.10.3545} by a fixed target experiment at the Brookhaven National Laboratory in 1974.
-To date, the BESIII collaboration has collected about 10 billion $J/\psi$ events and could produce over $10^{6}$ hyperon pairs via $J/\psi$ decays~\cite{Li:2016tlt}.
-This allows to search for many rare and forbidden hyperon decays with a double-tag technique that was developed by the MARK-III collaboration~\cite{MARK-III:1985hbd}.
+To date, the BESIII Collaboration has collected about 10 billion $J/\psi$ events and could produce over $10^{6}$ hyperon pairs via $J/\psi$ decays~\cite{Li:2016tlt}.
+This allows to search for many rare and forbidden hyperon decays with a double-tag technique that was developed by the MARK-III Collaboration~\cite{MARK-III:1985hbd}.
 Recent BESIII results with hyperon semileptonic decays comprise the studies of the decays $\Lambda\to p\mu^{-}\bar{\nu}_{\mu}$~\cite{BESIII:2021ynj} and $\Xi^{-}\to\Xi^{0}e^{-}\bar{\nu}_{e}$~\cite{BESIII:2021emv}.

 In this paper, we present a search for the $\dsdq$ violating hyperon semileptonic decay $\xisemi$ based on $(1.0087\pm0.0044)\times10^{10}$ $J/\psi$ events~\cite{numjpsi} collected with the BESIII detector at the BEPCII collider.
 This is the first attempt to measure the absolute branching fraction of this decay process in a collider experiment.
-A semi-blind procedure is performed to avoid possible bias, where about 10\% of the full data set is used to validate the analysis strategy.
-The final result is then obtained with the full data set only after the analysis strategy is fixed.
-In this paper, charge conjugation is implied throughout.
+A semi-blind procedure is performed to avoid possible bias, where about 10\% of the full dataset is used to validate the analysis strategy.
+The final result is then obtained with the full dataset only after the analysis strategy is fixed.
+Throughout this paper, including the Event Selection (Sec.~\ref{sec:evtsel}) section, charge conjugation is implied.